DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/00 Getting Started with HtmlEditor.md

 Refer to the following sections for details on each configuration step.
 You can also find the full code in the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-htmlEditor" target="_blank">Getting Started with HtmlEditor</a>.

-[tags] dxHtmlEdtior, rich text editor
+[tags] dxHtmlEdtior, rich text editor, markdown editor